Nikolaj-K/Tay/README.md

-2) Run these commands on your console:
+2) Run these commands on the Anaconda Prompt:

 cd (copy paste the repository folder address here)